 The project was founded in 2016 and since then has been asking people what they would have liked to have been told when they were in school and working on developing effective education for both primary and secondary schools.
 See our Schools page for more information.

 Throughout 2018 and so far in 2019 we have been supported by some fantastic organisations.
-A place on the Social Entrepreneurs Start Up program has enabled Emily to grow her skills in social entrepreneurship along with developing and testing educational approaches.
+A place on the Social Entrepreneurs Start Up program enabled us to learn and skill up in social entrepreneurship along with developing and testing educational approaches.
 Most recently, we are really excited to announce that Plan International have awarded us funding to carry out an exciting trial of menstrual cycle charting sessions for teen girls in Bristol and Bath.
 Watch this space!

-This year has also brought an exciting collaboration with Celia Hodson from Hey Girls, developing their school education program for Scotland.
-This exciting new social enterprise is tackling period poverty head on and providing sessions for schools and other settings, and it’s been an exciting journey creating this with them.
+2018 also brought an exciting collaboration with Hey Girls, developing their school education program.
+This inspiring social enterprise is tackling period poverty head on and providing sessions for schools and other settings, and it’s been an exciting journey creating this with them.

 A lot of our language and ethos is inspired by the work of Chris Bobel and other menstrual researchers and activists who are exploring ways to make the menstruation discussion as inclusive as possible.
-We’re also excited to be working with Chella Quint and her #periodpositive campaign.
+Chella Quint has carried on this work here in the UK with her #periodpositive campaign.
 Chella coined this phrase in 2006 to advocate for honest and inclusive menstruation talk and to challenge shame and the perpetuation of taboos in advertising and its impact on education.
 Her influence can be felt throughout menstrual education today.
 Check out www.periodpositive.com to find out more.

 We believe in generosity, and above all we want to make this work available to everyone.
 Currently we fund the project by running workshops, like our programs for girls and mothers, teens, fathers and teachers.
 We are looking for funding for our schools programs, and in the meantime we ask anyone who is interested in what we offer to contact us with what they can honestly afford.
-All proceeds from the running of our programs go to the set up and running of The Real Period Project – it is a labour of love!
+All profits from the running of our programs go to running of The Real Period Project – it is a labour of love!

 So please, if you can, give generously.
 As a Community Interest Company, any profits we make will always go back into the company to help provide the best education to as many people as possible.

-At any moment, 3.4 million women worldwide are menstruating.
+At any moment, many millions of people worldwide are menstruating.
 Yet it is still one of the last topics we can’t talk about publicly.
 We think it’s time to change this.
 Will you join us?

 Emily Stewart is passionate about making the period conversation empowering and accessible.
-Coming from a background of nursing, business/charity administration and preparation for periods workshops she has set up the project from its beginnings and brings enthusiasm and new found knowledge on running social enterprises from completing the School for Social Entrepreneurs Start Up program.
+As a nurse with experience in community nursing, business/charity administration and preparation for periods workshops she set up the project from its beginnings and brings enthusiasm and new found knowledge on running social enterprises from completing the School for Social Entrepreneurs Start Up program.
 Her dream is to see a world where the menstrual cycle is seen as an ally and teacher, and talking about it is a normal part of life.